faraday23/cloud-native-portfolio/projects/3-software development/go-lang/go-lang.md

-<h1>GoLang and Microservices: A Portfolio Case Study</h1>
+<h1>My Experience Using Golang in a Microservices Architecture</h1>

+<h2>Decision to Use Golang</h2>
+<p>I opted to use Golang, a statically typed, compiled language known for its simplicity, efficiency, and strong support for concurrent programming.
+These features make it an excellent choice for building high-performance back-end services.
+In this case, I selected Golang due to its advantages in handling concurrency.</p>

 <h2>Microservices Architecture</h2>
-<p>In a microservices architecture, each service is an independent application that communicates with other services via a well-defined API.
-In this case, each service was built as a small Golang application.</p>
+<p>I designed a microservices architecture where each service was an independent application that communicated with other services via a well-defined API.
+I built each service as a small Golang application.</p>

-<p>Here's a simple example of a Golang HTTP server that could serve as the basis for a microservice:</p>
+<p>Here's a simple example of a Golang HTTP server that served as the basis for a microservice:</p>
 <pre>
 <code>
 package main